wlaur/encomp/README.md

 CustomCoolingCapacity = Q[CustomDimensionality]

-# Quantity handles a wide range of input formats and unit names
+# the underlying pint library handles a wide range of input formats and unit names
 assert CustomCoolingCapacity(3, '°F per yard³') == Q('3 degree_Fahrenheit per yard cubed')
 ```

 ### The `Fluid` class

 The class `encomp.fluids.Fluid` is a wrapper around the _CoolProp_ library.
-The class takes two input points (three for humid air) that fix the state of the fluid.
+The class uses two input points (three for humid air) that fix the state of the fluid.
 Other fluid parameters can be evaluated using attribute access.
 The outputs and inputs are `Quantity` objects.
 CoolProp property names and codes are used throughout.